 Quinn was preceded in death by his wife Floy, a nurse he met in 1942 when he was hospitalized for an appendectomy.
 He is survived by eight children, including Norton and a son, George, a 1972 St. Thomas alumnus; 13 grandchildren; and 16 great-grandchildren.

-A Mass of Christian Burial will be at 11 a.m.
+A Mass of Christian Burial was at 11 a.m.
 Saturday, Oct.
 31, at Sacred Heart Church, 1077 Tower Road, Winnetka, Illinois.
-Visitation also will be at the church, for one hour before the funeral.
+Visitation also was at the church, for one hour before the funeral.